conroy9068/project-2-quiz-app/readme.md

 ## Deployment

+# Cloning CI Template

+First step was to clone the Code Institute Template.

+- Navigate to this link, [Link](https://github.com/Code-Institute-Org/gitpod-full-template)
+- Click on the green button that says "Use this template"
+- Give the repository a name and click "Create repository from template"

+# Setting up GitHub Pages

 The process for setting up this site using GitHub pages was as follows:

 - Log in to GitHub and locate the GitHub Repository